ypeikes18/othello/README.md

 # Game Play

-1. Black always moves first.
+1. Black always moves first

 2. If on their turn a player can't outflank and flip at least one opposing disk, their turn is skipped.
 However, if a move is available to them, they may not choose to forfeit their turn